 Also, remember that organic certification is based on organic food standards.
-Although there are many ingredients, like cocoa butter, that are used in both the food and the cosmetic industry, there are other ingredients, like illipe or kokum butter, that are not used in food.
+Although there are many ingredients, like cocoa butter, that are used in both the food and the cosmetic industry, there are other ingredients, like kokum butter, that are not used in food.

 Whenever an agricultural ingredient is used that is not available "certified organic," the product may only be labeled as “made with organic ingredients” and is only allowed to display the label of the certifying agent (in our case OEFFA).

 Since we are a certified organic company, we are required to submit documentation that even our "non-organic" agricultural ingredients are grown and processed without the use of toxic pesticides, genetically modified organisms (GMOs), sewage sludge or irradiation.